trippo/ResponsiveFilemanager/readme.txt

-MaxSizeUpload	100	Max size upload limit in Mb. default_language	en_EN	default language file name. file_number_limit_js	500	the filter and sorter are managed through both javascript and php scripts because if you have a lot of file in a folder the javascript script can't sort all or filter all, so the filemanager switch to php script. the plugin automatic swich javascript to php when the current folder exceeds the below limit of files number. show_sorting_bar	true	show or not show sorting feature in filemanager. show_folder_size	true	show or not show folder size in list view feature in filemanager (is possible, if there is a large folder, to greatly increase the calculations).
+MaxSizeUpload	100	Max size upload limit in Mb. default_language	en_EN	default language file name. file_number_limit_js	500	the filter and sorter are managed through both javascript and php scripts.
+If you have a lot of files in a folder the javascript script wil not cope, so the filemanager then switches to the php script.
+The plugin automatically switches from javascript to php when the folder contains more than the specified number of files. show_sorting_bar	true	show or hide the sorting feature show_folder_size	true	show or hide the folder size in filemanager list view (very large folders greatly increase the calculation time).
 Images configuration
 image_max_width, image_max_height	800	these parameters set maximum pixel width and/or maximum pixel height for all images. if you set a maximum width or height, oversized images are converted to those limits.
-Images smaller than the limit(s) are unaffected. if you don't need a limit set both to 0. image_resizing	false	activate or not Automatic resizing. if you set image_resizing to true the script converts all uploaded images exactly to image_resizing_width x image_resizing_height dimension. image_resizing_width, image_resizing_height	800	these parameters set the dimension of image resized. if you set width or height to 0 the script automatically calculates the other dimension. is possible that if you upload very big images the script not work to overcome this increase the php configuration of memory and time limit.
+Images smaller than the limit(s) are unaffected. if you don't need a limit set both to 0. image_resizing	false	activate or not Automatic resizing. if you set image_resizing to true the script converts all uploaded images exactly to image_resizing_width x image_resizing_height dimension. image_resizing_width, image_resizing_height	800	these parameters set the dimensions of the resized image. if you set width or height to 0 the script automatically calculates the other dimension.
+NB Very large images may cause the script to fail unless the server's php memory and time limit configuration is modified.
 Layout configuration
 default_view	0	set the Default layout setting. ( 0 => boxes, 1 => detailed list (1 column) , 2 => columns list (multiple columns depending on the width of the page)).
-ellipsis_title_after_first_row	true	set if the filename is truncated when overflow first row.
+ellipsis_title_after_first_row	true	if true the filename will be truncated if it runs beyond a single row.
 Permissions configuration
-delete_files	true	set if the user can or not delete files. create_folders	true	set if the user can or not create folders. delete_folders	true	set if the user can or not delete folders. upload_files	true	set if the user can or not upload files. rename_files	true	set if the user can or not rename files. rename_folders	true	set if the user can or not rename folders.
+delete_files	true	allow or disallow file deletion. create_folders	true	allow or disallow folder creation. delete_folders	true	allow or disallow folder deletion. upload_files	true	allow or disallow file uploading. rename_files	true	allow or disallow file renaming. rename_folders	true	allow or disallow folder renaming.
-Allowed extensions (this differentiation corresponds to the type filter) ext_file	'pdf', 'doc'	allowed files extensions ext_img	'jpg', 'jpeg'	allowed images file extensions. ext_video	'mov', 'mpeg'	allowed videos file extensions. ext_music	'mp3', 'm4a'	allowed musics file extensions. ext_misc	'zip', 'rar'	allowed archive file extensions.
+Allowed extensions (this differentiation corresponds to the type filter) ext_file	'pdf', 'doc'	allowed file extensions ext_img	'jpg', 'jpeg'	allowed image file extensions. ext_video	'mov', 'mpeg'	allowed video file extensions. ext_music	'mp3', 'm4a'	allowed audio file extensions. ext_misc	'zip', 'rar'	allowed archive file extensions.
 Hidden files and folders
-hidden_folders	"hidden_folder1", "hidden_folder2"	set the names of any folders you want hidden. remember all folders with these names will be hidden (you can set any exceptions in config.php files on folders). hidden_files	"this_document.pdf", "that_image.jpg"	set the names of any files you want hidden. remember these names will be hidden in all folders.
+hidden_folders	"hidden_folder1", "hidden_folder2"	set the names of any folders you want hidden.
+Remember: all folders with these names will be hidden (you can set any exceptions in config.php files in folders). hidden_files	"this_document.pdf", "that_image.jpg"	set the names of any files you want hidden. remember these names will be hidden in all folders.
 JAVA upload
 java_upload	true	enable or disable java applets uploads